 Improving the quality of a parent child relationship is complex.
-However, research shows that a significant protective and predictive factor is the extent to which a parent believes they are able to accomplish the task at hand -.fulfilling the big needs of this little person.
-This is called self-efficacy.
+However, a significant factor influencing the relationship is parental self-efficacy – the extent to which a parent believes they are able to accomplish the task at hand.

 For this reason, supporting the development of parents’ self-efficacy in the first thousand days of their child’s life is critical, as it provides essential protection for each child’s future mental health.

 What we are doing

 Over the past two years Shift has conducted academic and policy literature reviews, interviews with experts (including academics in infant and parental mental health and frontline workers such as health visitors) and disadvantaged parents.
 This research has allowed us to understand the causes and risk factors for poor emotional development of infants, and explore the behaviours and actions that protect against poor emotional development at this young age.

 We have developed an evidence based Theory of Change, which explains the relationship between numerous interacting factors, and provides a framework for understanding where interventions may be targeted to produce the desired outcome of improving a baby’s emotional development in their first thousand days.

 Since January 2017 we have been working with a wide range of parents, NCT practitioners and NCT volunteers to design a service that meets parents’ day-to-day needs in the first 1000 days.

 We have completed a series of short interviews, in-home ethnographies and focus groups across the UK, as well as visiting Sure Start centres and antenatal classes.
 We also held a co-creation workshop where we invited 30 people (including parents, NCT practitioners, trainee midwives and NCT volunteers) to work together, using the insights we’d gathered.
 During this day, teams helped define exactly what the service should be, what it might do and how it might look.